-The Shires organisational structure was reviewed and endorsed by Council in August 2022.
+The Shires organisational structure was reviewed and endorsed by Council in June 2023.
 The structure comprises four functional areas with an endorsed establishment of four key sectors i.e., Chief Executive Officer, Finance and Corporate Services, Infrastructure and Governance, Risk and Planning.
-The Chief Executive Officer is responsible for matters relevant to Shire staff and in August 2022 a new Organisation Structure was developed and approved by Council. (see appendices 1)
+The Chief Executive Officer is responsible for matters relevant to Shire staff and of note Governance, Risk and Planning is now overseen by a manager due to increased complexity and workload in that area.
+(See appendices 1)